Initial claims, unemployment benefits in Oregon

-During the week of April 26 to May 2, the Oregon Employment Department received 19,600 initial claims for unemployment benefits.
-The agency has received more than 381,800 initial claims since the COVID-10 businesses closure began in mid-March.
+During the week of May 3 to May 9, the Oregon Employment Department received 14,100 initial claims for unemployment benefits.
+The agency has received 396,000 initial claims since COVID-19 business closures began in mid-March.

 Helping Oregonians

-Four out of five (83 percent) initial claims for regular unemployment benefits received between March 15 and May 2 have been processed.
-For each of the past four weeks, more claims have been processed than received in Oregon.
+Almost nine out of 10 (86 percent) initial claims for regular unemployment benefits received between March 15 and May 9 have been processed.
+For each of the past five weeks, more claims for regular benefits have been processed than received in Oregon.

-The Employment Department has also processed more than 10,000 applications for Pandemic Unemployment Assistance benefits for the self-employed, contract, gig, and other workers not eligible for regular unemployment benefits.

-The agency continues expanding its ability to process more claims for unemployment benefits.
-There are currently 635 employees working unemployment claims, with more hiring underway and a new contact center opening next week.
+The record-level claims processing by the Employment Department continues to help communities across Oregon as the economy transitions to reopening.
+If measured by dollars paid, Unemployment Insurance would now be the largest paying subsector of Oregon’s economy.
+By comparison, unemployment benefits would have ranked 37th by payroll prior to the COVID-19 closures.

+Still, tens of thousands of unemployment claims remain unprocessed, and some have been waiting for benefits for six or seven weeks.
+The Employment Department recognizes the importance to getting benefits to everyone who needs them.
+The agency continues expanding its capacity, with a new contact center now open, and a total of 690 employees processing claims.
 Claims processing continues seven days per week.
+The Employment Department also continues to make thousands of call-backs every day to Oregonians who need to have their claims processed.

-In addition to more staffing, the Employment Department also continues working to implement more unemployment benefit programs.
-Programming and testing is underway for the Pandemic Emergency Unemployment Compensation (PEUC) program.
-This provides up to 13 weeks of extended unemployment benefits for those who have run out of benefits and remain out of work due to COVID-19 business closures.
-Program eligibility and more details for this and other programs are available in the CARES Act section of the agency’s COVID-19 page.
+Next week the Employment Department plans to issue two news releases.
+Oregon’s unemployment rate for April is scheduled to be published at 10:00 a.m. on May 19.
+The Employment Department also expects launch of the Pandemic Emergency Unemployment Compensation (PEUC) program next week.
+PEUC provides 13 weeks of additional benefits for those who have run out of regular benefits, and remain out of work due to COVID-19 closures.

+Initial unemployment claims data will continue to be updated each Thursday on the QualityInfo.org COVID-19 page.
+Information about new unemployment benefit programs, questions about resuming business operations, and other resources continue to be updated regularly on the Employment Department’s COVID-19 page.

 Initial Claims